natoparkway/RailsIssueList/README.md

 		The page also displays any comments on that issue

 ###Places for improvement:
-	No routin mechanism, so back button does not work and state is not saved on refresh IssuesStore does not cache and must make a GET request everytime the user changes the page
+	No routing mechanism, so back button does not work and state is not saved on refresh IssuesStore does not cache and must make a GET request everytime the user changes the page
+	@-notation refrences to GitHub users do not link to profiles.